charansaisirigineedi/subhadra/README.md

     Team Member - Kambhampati Heam Sai Praneeth (https://github.com/praneethmcr) Team Member - Srikanth Peethambaram

-The project is developed in LAMP framework
+The project is developed in WAMP (Windows - Apache - MySql - PHP) framework

 You can see the project at @www.bvrmol.in/subhadra